 PrEP is the use of antiretroviral drugs by HIV negative people to greatly reduce the risk of contracting HIV upon exposure.
-Unlike PEP, PrEP is taken before any potential exposure to HIV and is taken on an ongoing basis.
-Currently there are three ways to access PrEP: you can get a prescription from your doctor and either purchase the drug over the counter or import the drug into Australia by ordering online; or you can seek enrolment in one of the PrEP trials.
+Unlike PEP, PrEP is taken before any potential exposure to HIV and is usually taken on an ongoing basis.
+Currently there are two ways to access PrEP: you can get a prescription from your doctor and either purchase the drug over the counter or import the drug into Australia by ordering online.

 If you would like to know more about PrEP, including how best to access PrEP, contact your local sex worker organisation.

 Additionally, refer to the HIV & AIDS page for more information.